-This duty requires office bearers to consider the interests of the members of the club as a whole.
+This duty requires office bearers to consider the interests of the members of the club holistically.
 In circumstances of insolvency or near insolvency, the duty to act in the best interests of members is overridden by a duty to act in the best interests of creditors.

 Since office bearers are fiduciary agents, powers given to them can only be exercised for the purposes for which they are given.
-In particular, office bearers may not exercise their powers to obtain private advantage.
+Office bearers may not exercise their powers to obtain private advantage.

 Some situations which give rise to conflicts of interest are:

-- Office bearer taking advantage of opportunity - an office bearer may not use their position to make a profit.
+- The office bearer taking advantage of opportunity: An office bearer may not use their position to make a profit.
 If they do, they must account to the club for the profit made.

-- Office bearer contracts with the club - these are voidable at the option of the club.
+- The office bearer contracts with the club: These are voidable at the option of the club.
 This includes contracts in which office bearers have an indirect interest.
 The fairness of the contract is irrelevant, and this is applied as a strict rule.
 The contract may be validated by ratification at a general meeting, provided there is full disclosure.

 Financial management is not the sole responsibility of the Treasurer.
 All office bearers have a role and duties vary according to the size of the club, whether it’s affiliated or not, if the workforce is paid or volunteer and the range of activities offered.

 Your state or national body is a good first port of call for advice and assistance.